11th Annual MAS Summer Seminar

 Dean, Division of Communication, Fine Arts, and Social Sciences

-• Prof Javier Morin, Professor of Spanish, Coordinator of Mexican American Studies
+• Asst.
+Prof. Isabel Araiza, Sociology, Coordinator of Mexican American Studies

 We are continuing to make Connections with you--connecting our college to our community.
-You will take something away from our Seminar, and so will we-- a real and rich experience.
+You will take something away from our Seminar today, and so will we-- a real and rich experience.
 Here you will find a positive piece of knowledge for you to share with others.
 We are connecting cultures, generations, and spaces.
-I am glad you joined us.
+We are glad you joined us.

-This year’s seminar brings together our Program disciplines showcasing our finest in the fields of art, history, politics, music, literature, the humanities, sociology, and language.
-We bring together our rich history, culture and roots and present them to you.
+Today’s seminar brings together our Program disciplines showcasing our finest in the fields of art, history, politics, music, literature, the humanities, sociology, and language.
+We bring together our rich history, culture and roots and present them to you today.

-We hope you enjoy this year’s sessions.
+We hope you enjoy today’s sessions.
 Please visit our Program of Presenters and explore this Landing page for more information on our Program and our commitment to the community.

-I wish to express my sincerest gratitude to all of you who genuinely committed to making this event successful.
+We wish to express our sincerest gratitude to all of you who genuinely committed to make this event successful.
 This event would not have been possible without the hard work and dedication you have contributed.

 Gracias,

-Professor of Spanish and Coordinator of Mexican American Studies Program
+Assistant Professor of Sociology and Coordinator of Mexican American Studies Program

 Keynote and Special Guest Artists